Add as a Google preferred source

 A single audit is a snapshot.
 The value comes from doing this repeatedly and watching the trend lines grow over time.

-Set up monthly or quarterly reviews using the same prompt set so you can measure whether your content optimization effort is paying off or not.
+Set up a monthly or quarterly review using the same prompt set so you can measure whether your content optimization effort is paying off or not.

 You can do this process entirely by yourself.
-However, for larger, more complex sites, it is not a bad idea to consider consultancy from professional SEO and AEO services.
+However, for larger, more complex sites, it is not a bad idea to consider professional SEO and AEO services.

 AI visibility audit checklist: What to review